 What can we do to reduce the air quality to prevent climate change?

-Taking into account the profound impact of air quality on climate change and vice versa, it is clear that we need to address these issues concurrently.
+Considering how air quality affects climate change and vice versa, it’s obvious that we must tackle these problems together.
 Here are some of the measures we can adopt to reduce air pollution and mitigate climate change.

 Reduce air pollution from vehicles